 7. Deploy Deception Technology

 Another step that security teams should take is deploying deception technology.
-In the event that a cybercriminal was able to break through your defenses and is hiding within the system, deceptive technology lays traps for the malefactor to fall into.
+In the event that a cybercriminal is able to break through your defenses and is hiding within the system, deceptive technology lays traps for the malefactor to fall into.

 These lures are meant to trick the cyberattacker into thinking they have found a way to launch an attack or escalate privileges.
 But in fact, once triggered they will send off a signal to the security team, allowing you to track the behavior and ensure that no damage is done.
-Additionally, the information you collect can inform further threat hunting activities.
+Additionally, the information you collect can inform further threat-hunting activities.

-There is no one solution to stop all attacks or make sure your business is completely secure during this tumultuous season leading up to and after the elections, but hopefully these 7 tips will put you on the right path forward.
+There is no one solution to stop all attacks or make sure your business is completely secure during this tumultuous season leading up to and after the elections, but hopefully, these 7 tips will put you on the right path forward.